-Director compensation levels are highly important for shareholders.
-In order to ensure transparency and objectivity with respect to Director compensation, Ichigo Office proposes that the compensation amount be determined via Shareholder Meeting approval rather than by Ichigo Office's Board of Directors.
+Director compensation is very important for shareholders.
+In order to ensure transparency and objectivity with respect to Director compensation, Ichigo Office proposes that Director compensation be determined via Shareholder Meeting approval rather than by Ichigo Office's Board of Directors.